molamil-com/codethewave-framework/documentation.md

 #### input.beat

-Returns an Object stating if the music is currently on beat.
+Returns an Object stating if the music is currently on beat (Music talk: -2-4).

 ```javascript
 { "id": null }